 - All assets are allocated to reportable segments except for property and equipment, goodwill and other intangibles and certain amounts included in other assets; and - All liabilities are allocated to reportable segments except for certain amounts included in other liabilities.

-34.1 Geographical information
+33.1 Geographical information

-The Group currently operates in one principal geographical area - United Arab Emirates (2022: two principal geographical areas - United Arab Emirates (country of domicile) and Lebanon (referred to as 'Foreign Entity')).
+The Group currently operates in one principal geographical area - United Arab Emirates.
 The Group's operating income and information about its non-current assets by geographical location are detailed below: